eunkiyomi/eunkiyomi/README.md

 # Hi there 👋

 Nice to meet you!
-I'm Eunki Joung, an undergraduate student in KAIST School of Computing.
+I'm Eunki Joung, a master student of [Interactive Computing Lab](https://ic.kaist.ac.kr/) in KAIST School of Computing.

 ### 🔭 I’m interested in
-  - 🙋‍♀️ Human
+  - 😊 Human
   - 👨‍💻 Computer science
     - HCI
     - AR/VR